superbrothers/kubernetes-docs/kubectl_apply.md

       --overwrite                       Automatically resolve conflicts between the modified and live configuration by using values from the modified configuration (default true)
       --prune                           Automatically delete resource objects, including the uninitialized ones, that do not appear in the configs and are created by either apply or create --save-config.
 Should be used with either -l or --all.
-      --prune-whitelist stringArray     Overwrite the default whitelist with <group/version/kind> for --prune --record                          Record current kubectl command in the resource annotation.
-If set to false, do not record the command.
-If set to true, record the command.
-If not set, default to updating the existing annotation value only if one already exists.
-  -R, --recursive                       Process the directory used in -f, --filename recursively.
+      --prune-whitelist stringArray     Overwrite the default whitelist with <group/version/kind> for --prune -R, --recursive                       Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -l, --selector string                 Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --server-side                     If true, apply runs in the server instead of the client.